Manage Your Child's Health Care Online:

 Q. How do I make an appointment online?

-A. To make a non-emergency appointment with your child's pediatrician, simply login to MyHealth and follow the instructions, or view the step-by-step instructions here.
+A. To make a non-emergency appointment with your child's pediatrician, simply login to MyHealth and follow the instructions.